Our team

 Hannah is a graduate of the University of Toronto majoring in International Relations and Peace, Conflict, and Justice studies, and minoring in Women and Gender Studies.

-Carmen Hernandez-Ruiz
+Carmen Hernandez-Ruiz2

 Summer Fellow, 2021

-Carmen Hernandez-Ruiz
+Carmen Hernandez-Ruiz2

 Summer Fellow, 2021